RedTurtle/collective.navigationtoggle/README.txt

 ====

 * Give a Plone (or at least ZMI) UI for non-developer users, for TTW configuration
-* Need more for being useful on Plone 4 Sunburst Theme
+* Need more love for being more compatible with Plone 4 Sunburst Theme
 * A clean uninstall GS step
-* Make this a jQuery plugin
+* Make all this a jQuery plugin

 Versions/Dependencies
 =====================